tmtsoftware/csw/docs/src/main/services/event.md

 ## Accessing Event Service

-When you create component handlers using `csw-framework` as explained @ref:[here](./../framework/creating-components.md), you get a handle to `EventService` which is created by `csw-framework`
+When you create component handlers using `csw-framework` as explained @ref:[here](./../framework/creating-components.md), you get a handle to `EventService` which is created by `csw-framework`, which provides the following features:

-Using `EventService` you can start publishing or subscribing to events.
-`EventService` is injected in component handlers via `csw-framwework` and provides the following features:

-__Access to `defaultPublisher`__: Using `defaultPublisher` in `EventService`, you can publish a single event or a stream of demand events to Event Service.
+__Access to `defaultPublisher`__: Using the `defaultPublisher` in `EventService`, you can publish a single event or a stream of demand events to Event Service.
-In most cases, you should use `defaultPublisher`, because you can then pass the instance of `EventService` in worker actors or different places in your code and call `eventService.defaultPublisher` to access publisher.
+In most cases, you should use the `defaultPublisher`, because you can then pass the instance of `EventService` in worker actors or different places in your code and call `eventService.defaultPublisher` to access the publisher.
 Each `EventPublisher` has its own TCP connection to the Event Service.
 When you reuse the `defaultPublisher` instance of `EventPublisher`, all events published go through same TCP connection.

-__Access to `defaultSubscriber`__: Using `defaultSubscriber`, you can subscribe to specific event keys.
+__Access to `defaultSubscriber`__: Using the `defaultSubscriber`, you can subscribe to specific event keys.
-You can share `defaultSubscriber` in the same way as `defaultPublisher` by passing an instance of `EventService` to different parts of your code.
+You can share the `defaultSubscriber` in the same way as `defaultPublisher` by passing an instance of `EventService` to different parts of your code.
 Unlike `defaultPublisher`, each subscription with `defaultSubscriber.subscribe` creates a new TCP connection for just that subscription.
-This behavior is the same whether you use `defaultSubscriber` or `makeNewSubscriber` call on `EventService`.
+This behavior is the same whether you use the `defaultSubscriber` or the `makeNewSubscriber` call on `EventService`.

-Each `EventSubscriber` also has one TCP connection that is used to provide the latest event from the event server when subscribing and also for the explicit `get` calls.
+Each `EventSubscriber` also has one TCP connection that is used to provide the latest event from the event server when subscribing and for the explicit `get` calls.
 That means, with `defaultSubscriber`, you are sharing same connection for getting latest events and creating a new connection for each subscribe call.
 The underlying event server can handle many connections, but it is good to understand how connections are used and reused.

 __Creating a new `Publisher` or `Subscriber`__:
 The `makeNewPublisher` API of Event Service can be used to create a new publisher which would internally create a new TCP connection to the Event Store.
 One of the use cases of this API could be to publish high frequency event streams in order to dedicate a separate connection to demanding streams without affecting the performance of all other low frequency (for ex.
 1Hz, 20Hz etc.) event streams.

 However, `makeNewSubscriber` API does not really have any specific use cases.
-Both `defaultSubscriber` and `makeNewSubscriber` APIs behave almost similar since the `subscribe` API of EventService itself creates a new connection for every subscription.
+Both `defaultSubscriber` and `makeNewSubscriber`
+APIs behave almost similar since the `subscribe` API of EventService itself creates a new connection for every subscription.
 Prefer using `defaultSubscriber` over `makeNewSubscriber`.

 ## Usage of EventPublisher

-Below examples demonstrate the usage of multiple variations of publish API.
+Below examples demonstrate the usage of multiple variations of the publish API.

 ### For Single Event